-4.2 The Services allows Authorised Users to access, display, manipulate and manage Content for Internal Use only.
-The Customer’s right and ability to use the Services and view and extract Content will depend on the type and level of Service purchased by the Customer as identified on an Order Form and described in the Documentation.
+4.2 The Services allows Authorised Users to access, display, manipulate and manage Content and import, manipulate and manage Customer Content for Internal Use only.
+The Customer’s right and ability to use the Services and view and extract Content and import Customer Content will depend on the type and level of Service purchased by the Customer as identified on an Order Form and described in the Documentation.

 4.3 In the event the Customer purchases API access as part of the Services, such access will be only provided via the server IP address(es) identified on an Order Form or the Documentation.
 Mintec will monitor API access for the purposes of traffic management and to ensure the integrity of the Services and monitor compliance with the Agreement.
 Mintec reserves the right to impose limitations on API call usage.
 Unless an alternative figure is agreed and specified on the Order Form the maximum number of API calls that may be made in any 24 hour period is 10,000 and no more than 10 per second.
 In the event the Customer exceeds applicable API call limits, Mintec reserves the right to suspend the Customer’s access to the Services and limit API calls until the reason for the excess calls has been identified and resolved.